 This allows people from all walks of life, from experienced coders to introductory-level students, to build basic programs.

 In essence, they need only describe an idea and let the program do the heavy lifting.
 With a given list of inputs and outputs for each code fragment, DeepCoder learns which pieces of code were needed to achieve the desired results.
 It can then create programs in fractions of a second, improving over time as it learns which combinations work and which don’t.

 In its current state and limitations, DeepCoder can work with a maximum of five lines of code.
 It won’t be taking over any programming jobs just yet, but who knows what the future holds.
 For now, it’s doing some of the tedious parts of programming, leaving coders to devote their time to more sophisticated work.

 Automation is nothing new, nor is something to be feared.
 We have self-checkouts in grocery stores, industrial automation in car assembly plants, and even online shopping.

 For the most part, automation benefits us by replacing hard physical labor and monotonous work.
 It also improves our well-being by taking over jobs that pose safety issues.

-Our concerns, if any, should come when advances in AI make it indistinguishable from a human mind.
+Our concerns, if any, should come when advances in AI and robotics make it indistinguishable from a human mind.
 Until then, if there is a then, we’re okay.